Paul Ratcliffe, Olympic Silver Medallist

 If:

 You can apply to be put straight into a higher division, but you'll need to show some evidence of your ability.
-One option is to go to a Division 2 race, enter as an "Open" competitor or judge and show your result as evidence.
-Contact John Woods - phone 01788 335469
+One option is to go to a Division 2 race, enter as an "Open" competitor or judge and show your result as evidence. use this on-line form to apply for ranking.

-If you've been ranked before you mustn't race in Div 4 - sort out your ranking with John Woods and return in a suitable division to suit your ability
+If you've been ranked before you mustn't race in Div 4 - sort out your ranking using this form and return in a suitable division to suit your ability.

 People sometimes decide to enter a race on the spur of the moment.
-If you explain to the organisers they'll usually let you enter in an open event or as a judge then sort out your ranking afterwards based on the results.
+If you explain to the organisers they'll usually let you enter as above, in an open event or as a judge.

 Back to Questions